cmubig/arc-icra23/index.md

 ## Call for Participation

-If you are interested in attending this meeting, <a href="https://docs.google.com/forms/d/e/1FAIpQLSdFYYnS2fnaJRGoZonDLFuLViD1gWeEwSOYPWxI-oL16nNYLA/viewform?usp=sf_link">please fill out this form</a>.
+If you are interested in attending this meeting, <a href="https://bit.ly/arc-icra2023">please fill out this form</a>, so that we may send you logistical information.
 This meeting is free of charge for ICRA participants.

 <!-- ### Topics covered